andykswong/mugl/README.md

 ### [Live Examples](https://andykswong.github.io/mugl/latest/examples)
 Check out the live examples [here](https://andykswong.github.io/mugl/latest/examples).

 The source code of all examples can be found [here](./packages/examples/src/apps/).
-All examples run on **both JavaScript and WebAssembly, using the exact same code base**!
-Click the toggle in the examples menu to seamlessly switch between the two environments.
+All examples run on **both WebGL and WebGPU, for both JavaScript and WebAssembly, using the same code base**!
+Click the toggles in the examples menu to seamlessly switch between JS/WASM and WebGL/WebGPU.

 |   |   |   |
 |---|---|---|